apify/n8n-nodes-apify-template/README.md

 Adjust `categories` to match your Actor's purpose and add relevant search keywords to `alias`.

 The template includes pre-configured authentication in the `credentials/` directory.
 Users running n8n locally provide their Apify API token.
 Users on n8n cloud can authenticate via OAuth2.

 ---

-##### README template

-This repository contains two README files.
-This file (`README.md`) provides instructions for developers using this template to generate n8n nodes from Apify Actors.
-The `README_TEMPLATE.md` file provides template documentation for the generated node package that you publish to npm.

-After running the generation script, uses `README_TEMPLATE.md` as the README for your generated node package.

----